michiproep/ioBroker.kiwi/README.md

 - **describeBulk.mjs** – Set descriptions for multiple objects at once.
 - **deleteItemFromIndex.mjs** – Remove an item from the semantic search index.
 - ~~**createScene.mjs** – Create a new ioBroker scene (group of state/value pairs).~~
+- **mingoSearch** - a search tool for objects in the object database. uses MongoDB style queries.

 ### low level functions